mechanoChem/mechanoChemIGA/README.md

 <B>License</B>
 =======================================================================
 GNU Lesser General Public License (LGPL).
-Please see the file LICENSE for details. <br>
+Please see the file LICENSE for details.
+Note that the functions IGAElementNextFormFunction and IGAComputeProjectionFunction in the file src/output.cc, as well as all functions in the file src/petigasnes_mod.h were derived from the PetIGA/src/petigasnes.c source code in the PetIGA library [https://bitbucket.org/dalcinl/petiga/].
+Accordingly, we include the license/copyright notice for the PetIGA library here in the file LICENSE_PetIGA to apply to the above functions.<br>

 <B>Acknowledgements</B>